-Hi!
+Hello!
 I am an electrical engineer with many years of experience, primarily in satellite communications, monitor and control systems, and engineering operations in general.
-I’m currently employed and quite busy finishing up a big project, but I’m now looking to shift careers into energy / power engineering.
+I’m currently employed and quite busy finishing up a big project, but I will soon be reentering the job market, and I’m particularly excited about shifting careers into energy / power engineering.

-For several years now I’ve been very interested in the technologies surrounding “smart grid” and distributed generation (DG) of electric power, specifically:
+For about a decade now I’ve had a personal interest in the technologies surrounding “smart grid” and distributed generation (DG) of electric power, specifically:

 This started as a personal interest, but in recent years I have come to believe that the most exciting challenges for engineering are in the energy sector, and I want to be part of meeting those challenges.

 To that end, I am now looking to transition to an engineering position in this sector.
 In the Energy and Power Technologies section I have detailed the technologies and jargon that I’m already familiar with, to illustrate that I’m not exactly new to all this.

 I have two engineering degrees from Georgia Tech, so I have the expected literacy in engineering, mathematics, chemistry and physics.
 Please see the Engineering Background and Science Fundamentals page for more.

 I have 20+ years of engineering experience, in both small companies and large ones, building new systems, streamlining operations, generally getting stuff done.